allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

   - [Informatics and Data Science Projects at HudsonAlpha](https://youtu.be/yRDknL8YZm4) by Dr. Neil Lamb and team

-  - All about arsenic by Dr. Jane Disney
+  - Data to action: a secondary school-based citizen science project to address arsenic contamination of well water by Dr. Jane Disney